a-bali/janitor/README.md

 * history: this variable defines the number of records to keep per MQTT topics
 * debug: this variable enables debug mode with increased logging

-Once you created a configuration file, janitor can be launched as follows:
+Once you created a configuration file, Janitor can be launched as follows:

     $ janitor path/to/your/configfile.yml